Parkland shooting: Suspended sheriff sues Florida governor

 FORT LAUDERDALE, Fla.
-(AP) — The Florida sheriff who was suspended by the governor and accused of failing to prevent the Parkland school shooting has filed a lawsuit alleging Gov. Ron DeSantis improperly ousted him for political reasons.
+(AP) — The Florida sheriff who was suspended by the governor and accused of failing to prevent the Parkland school shooting filed suit Thursday seeking his job back and alleging Gov. Ron DeSantis improperly ousted him for political reasons.

-Suspended Broward County Sheriff Scott Israel says in the lawsuit filed Thursday that DeSantis “engineered a political power play that interferes with the right of the public to determine their elected official.”
+Suspended Broward County Sheriff Scott Israel argues in the lawsuit that DeSantis “engineered a political power play that interferes with the right of the public to determine their elected official,” and says the governor failed to prove that Israel acted incompletely or neglected his duties.

-DeSantis suspended Israel in January and appointed an acting sheriff.
-The governor’s office did not immediately comment Thursday.
+DeSantis, who suspended Israel from his elected position in January and appointed an acting sheriff, had said Israel displayed poor leadership and failed to keep families and children safe before and during the Feb.
+14, 2018, shooting at Marjory Stoneman Douglas High School that left 17 people dead.

+“It is lamentable that Scott Israel refuses to be held accountable for his actions and continues to hold disregard for the law,” DeSantis’ spokeswoman Helen Ferre said in a statement.

 Most Read Nation & World Stories